honusz/Tonalite/README.md

 ![Tonalite fixtures](docs/images/fixture_added.png)
 ![Tonalite cues](docs/images/cue_recorded.png)

-Tonalite is a lighting control software that runs over the network.
-You can access the control panel from any network-connected device.
-While there are more features coming soon, the available ones are listed below:
+Tonalite is a lighting control software that uses a web interface accessible from any device on the network such as a phone, tablet, or laptop.
+While there are more features coming soon, Tonalite can currently:

 - Add fixtures and map them to DMX addresses
-- Control the value of each fixture's channels
+- Control the value of each fixture's channels (attributes)
 - Add cues and cycle through them

+With effects coming soon, this makes Tonalite a directyo competetor to other well-known theater lighting consoles.

 Tonalite currently works with the `ArtNet`, `E1.31 (sACN)`, and `uDMX (using ArtNet)` DMX protocols.

+Read the full documentation [here](docs/documentation.pdf)

 ## Run